Smoky Mountain Gun Collectors Association

 - All persons must observe absolute firearm safety while handling guns.
 KEEP MUZZLE POINTED IN SAFE DIRECTION ALWAYS; EVEN WHEN PRESUMED UNLOADED.

 - Actions of firearms must always have nylon cable tie to secure it in a non-firing condition.
+Weapons with removable clips or magazines must have such removed from firearm.
 (Exception: Guns on a “DISPLAY ONLY” table to be judged for an award.)

 - Exhibitors must check in at Registration Table before setting up.
 You will be assigned your tables.
 Tables must remain under supervision of original renter.
 Renter will be held responsible for the presence of all items presented on their table.
 Exhibitors will always wear their identification badge.
 Primary exhibit table will be issued two (2) badges; with the purchase of each additional table one (1) badge for up to a maximum of six (6) badges.
 Additional badges may be purchased at $5.00 each.

 - All confirmed reservations held until 9:00 A.M.
 Saturday unless Secretary is notified of later arrival.
 Tables not occupied then will revert to Smoky Mountain Gun Collectors Association and be released to those on the waiting list.
 Table rental MUST be paid before occupying tables.
 NO TRANSFERAL OF TABLES WILL BE ALLOWED BY RENTER, ABSOLUTELY NO PURCHASING TABLES FOR OCCUPANCY BY SOMEONE OTHER THAN RENTER.